Image: Saint John Ogilvie study | © Peter Howson

 Condemned to death as a traitor, he was faithful to the end, even when on the scaffold he was offered his freedom and a fine living if he would deny his faith.
 His courage in prison and in his martyrdom was reported throughout Scotland.

 John Ogilvie was canonized in 1976, becoming the first Scottish saint since 1250.
+His liturgical feast is celebrated on March 10.

 John came of age when neither Catholics nor Protestants were willing to tolerate one another.
 Turning to Scripture, he found words that enlarged his vision.
 Although he became a Catholic and died for his faith, he understood the meaning of “small-c catholic,” the wide range of believers who embrace Christianity.
 Even now he undoubtedly rejoices in the ecumenical spirit fostered by the Second Vatican Council and joins us in our prayer for unity with all believers.